Zero-Credit Internship Option

 - Complete and submit a Learning Contract Complete a document called a Student Learning Contract, including required signatures.
 The On-the-Job Supervisor signature should be from someone at your work site and cannot be a direct family relative such as a mother or father.
 Once complete, Learning Contracts must be submitted to the Internships Office for approval.
 Summer Learning Contracts and registration forms must be completed and approved generally by mid June.
 January Learning Contracts and registrations forms must be completed and approved generally by the third week of December.

 - Registering for Credit You cannot use campus web to register yourself for an internship.
-The Internships Coordinator must approve your Learning Contract first and then you will be registered from our office.
+The Assistant Director for Internships must approve your Learning Contract first and then you will be registered from our office.
 The registration deadlines vary by semester but are posted above.

 Where is the Internships Office located?
 The Internships Office is located in the Center for Internships and Career Development, Sycamore Cottage, 1st Floor.
-To contact the Academic Internship Coordinator, please call 973-408-3566 or send an email to email@example.com.
+To contact the Assistant Director for Internships, please call 973-408-3566 or send an email to email@example.com.

 What am I required to do to receive credit?